wilsonzlin/ltsu/README.md

 ## Requirements

-ltsu is written in TypeScript and requires [Node.js](https://nodejs.org), available on Windows, macOS, and Linux.
+ltsu is written in TypeScript and requires [Node.js](https://nodejs.org) version 10 or greater, available on Windows, macOS, and Linux.

 npm is the default package manager that comes with Node.js and is used to install ltsu or run it on demand using npx.